Oyateki logo with partner logos

 As an ISIP intern, you will be able to:

-• Access support from Indigenous Elders, Knowledge Keepers, and Community Members Grow personally and professionally, with potential access to long term employment
+• Access support from Indigenous Elders, Knowledge Keepers, and Community members

 How do I Apply?